 • I’m a failed jazz trumpet player.

-• I'm an angel and crypto investor.
+• I'm a crypto and angel investor.

 • I always laugh at my jokes.
 Others occasionally join in.